WordPress/gutenberg/docs/contributors/testing-overview.md

 5. Click on the "Play" button to resume execution
 6. Enjoy debugging the native mobile unit tests!

+### Native mobile end-to-end tests

+Contributors to Gutenberg will note that PR's include continuous integration E2E tests running the native mobile E2E tests on Android and iOS.
+For troubleshooting failed tests, check our guide on [native mobile tests in continious integration](docs/contributors/native-mobile.md#native-mobile-e2e-tests-in-continuous-integration).
+More information on running these tests locally can be found in the [relevant directory README.md](https://github.com/WordPress/gutenberg/tree/master/packages/react-native-editor/__device-tests__).

 ## End-to-end Testing

 End-to-end tests use [Puppeteer](https://github.com/puppeteer/puppeteer) as a headless Chromium driver, and are otherwise still run by a [Jest](https://jestjs.io/) test runner.